codemancers/rapidfire/README.md

 6. Note that answers fail to persist of the criteria that you have provided while creating questions fail.

+## TODO
+1. Provide a way for admin to see survey results
+2. Add support for rails-4

 ## Contributing